Close

 Failing to set boundaries between your work and personal life

-Taking care of yourself and making time for personal concerns is essential right now, and it may require you to “compartmentalize” your divorce stress so you can work on healing from your divorce in your personal time and focus on work while you’re at work.
+Taking care of yourself and making time for personal concerns is essential right now, and it may require you to “compartmentalize” your life so you can work on healing from your divorce in your personal time and focus on work while you’re at work.

 Avoid discussing your divorce with co-workers.
 It is not their business, and they may not understand what you’re going through, which could ultimately bias them against you.